Andrew-S-Rosen/QMOF/README.md

 For a description of where the initial structures were sourced from, please refer to [data_sources.md](https://github.com/arosen93/QMOF/blob/main/data_sources.md).

 ## Database Handling Tips
-Miscellaneous Python scripts that you may find helpful can be found at [database_tools](database_tools), such as scripts to filter out problematic MOF structures and add partial charges to a set of MOF CIFs.
+Miscellaneous Python scripts that you may find helpful can be found at [database_tools](database_tools), such as scripts to filter out problematic MOF structures.
 If you are looking for a specific MOF in the QMOF Database but don't know its identifier, please follow the suggestions at [mofid_search.md](mofid_search.md).

 ## Machine Learning
 For scripts to generate features and train ML models, refer to [machine_learning](machine_learning).
 For ML model performance on QMOF Database, please refer to [benchmarks.md](benchmarks.md).